 published May 25, 2018

-The science and anecdotal responses from patients and clients who've received AMT, supports our belief that Active Myofascial Therapy is more effective than passive modalities of traditional physical therapy, chiropractic treatments, massage therapy and other therapies where the patient passively receives their treatment.
+The science and anecdotal responses from patients and clients who've received Active Myofascial Therapy-The Diamond Method approach, (AMT), supports our belief that The Diamond Method is dramatically more effective than client-passive modalities of traditional physical therapy, chiropractic treatments, massage therapy and other therapies where the patient passively receives their treatment.

-Due to the client/patient being an active partner in their care, and physically active throughout their therapy session, AMT provides long-lasting, fast, comprehensive relief for pain, injuries, and restricted movement,
+Due to the client/patient being an active partner in their care, and mentally and physically active throughout their therapy session, The Diamond Method provides long-lasting, fast, comprehensive relief and positive clinical outcomes.

 Although the name, Active Myofascial Therapy, might seem to indicate an adherence to earlier tissue-based explanatory mechanisms that the modern pain science community has moved past, it is instead a link to the history and the style of the work which officially began in 1988 — retaining the name, while replacing the underlying ideas with scientifically plausible theory as the knowledge progressed (1).
 The retention of the name AMT also provides continuity for clients to base their treatment decisions on, in light of the track record that it has amassed over decades of practice.

-During the Active Myofascial Therapy Session the Client Partners With the Practitioner:
+During the Session the Client Partners With the Practitioner:

 - The client and practitioner work together to communicate clearly throughout the continuum of care so they are both aware of the expectations and responsibilities of each other as therapy progresses, to reach the determined clinical goal.